Sylva4real/Optimising-Recruitment-Strategies-for-Cost-Efficiency-/README.md

-# Optimising-Recruitment-Strategies-for-Cost-Efficiency-
+# Optimising-Recruitment-Strategies-for-Cost-Efficiency- TedSquare Ltd

-TedSquare Ltd. faced budget constraints, requiring optimization of its recruitment process.
-I analyzed recruitment data to identify cost-effective strategies, assess their impact, and align with global trends, helping streamline hiring, balance cost and quality, and ensure sustainable talent acquisition while staying competitive.
+TedSquare Ltd. faced financial constraints due to the pandemic, requiring more efficient and cost-effective hiring methods.
+I analyzed recruitment data to identify the most cost-efficient channels, assessing their benefits, risks, and impact.
+I compared findings with global trends to ensure competitiveness and explored alternative strategies.
+As a result, my recommendations helped the company optimize recruitment processes, reduce costs, and maintain the quality of hires, supporting more informed HR budgeting decisions.